Essay

 Learn how AI Feedbacks leverages Google Gemini to turn visually useless bug reports into actionable prompts for coding agents.

 Bug reporting in 2026.
 Still a game of telephone.
-Still completely, fundamentally broken.
+Still completely broken.

-Enter AI Feedbacks — which exists specifically because somebody got tired of receiving "it doesn't work" as actionable development context.
+AI Feedbacks exists specifically because I got tired of receiving "it doesn't work" as actionable development context.

-When a bug fires on the client side, a bunch of incredibly useful information exists for exactly a few seconds: the DOM state, the console errors, the failed network requests, the exact UI configuration at the exact moment of failure.
+When a bug fires on the client side, useful information exists for exactly a few seconds: the DOM state at the moment of failure, the console errors, the failed network requests, the exact UI configuration.
+Then the user closes the tab, writes "the button did something weird," and submits.

-By the time that ticket reaches an AI agent like Cursor or Windsurf, the prompt is so thin it's basically a riddle.
-Developers end up spending 20 minutes reconstructing the crash scene before they can even ask the agent to start fixing it.
-Coding agents hallucinate because they have zero context.
-Everyone loses.
+By the time that reaches Cursor or Windsurf, the prompt is so thin it's basically a riddle.
+Agents hallucinate.
+Developers reconstruct the crash scene manually before they can even ask the agent to start fixing it.

 The technical term is "context decay."
-The honest term is "why does this keep happening every single sprint."
+The honest term is "why does this happen every single sprint."

 const result = streamText({